aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/08-advanced-js-concepts.md

 Generators in JS follow the same exact concept as in python, where you can iterate through a data structure without there being an actual data structure.

-Generators are created with generator functions, in which you use the special `yield` keyword.

 The `yield` statement in a generator essentially returns a value and **pauses the execution** of the function, and only resumes execution once the programmer forces the generator to go to the next yield statement using the `generator.next()` method.

 ### Basic generators

+Create a generator function in JS using the `function*` syntax, which is syntactic sugar over a regular generator function.
+Then you can use the yield keyword to yield values.

 ```ts
 // 1. create generator function